Blue Jackets surge late to beat reeling Senators 6-3

 Rookie Marcus Hogberg — who made his first career start Saturday against Washington — didn’t play badly, finishing with 32 saves.

-Werenski tied the game 80 seconds later with a one-timer from the bottom of the right circle off a cross-ice pass from Panarin.
+Werenski tied the game 80 seconds later with a one-timer from the bottom of the right circle off a cross-ice pass from Artemi Panarin, who finished with a pair of assists.

-Dubois got his 15th goal of the season when he put back a rebound off the right post four minutes into the third period to break a 1-1 tie, and then he got credit for a lucky one off Cody Ceci’s skate later in the period.
+Dubois got his 15th goal of the season when he put back a rebound off the right post four minutes into the third period to break a 1-1 tie and then got credit for a lucky one off Cody Ceci’s skate later in the period.

-The Senators got a fortunate goal of their own that bounced in off Columbus defender David Savard, with Bobby Ryan getting credit.
-Dzingel scored again three minutes later to tie it again, setting up Werenski’s game-winner.
+The Senators got a fortunate goal that bounced in off Columbus defender David Savard, with Bobby Ryan getting credit.
+Dzingel scored again three minutes later to tie the game again, setting up Werenski’s game-winner.

-“We were down 3-1 and come back, had some really good life and enthusiasm there and got nothing out of it,” Ottawa coach Guy Boucher said.
-“So it’s a tough one to swallow because I thought we deserved at least one point on this one.”
+Columbus got five goals in the final 20 minutes, matching a franchise record for most in a period.

+The Blue Jackets were playing without captain Nick Foligno, who was in Boston to be with his 5-year-old daughter Milana, who was having a scheduled surgery.
+She was born with a congenital heart defect.

-NOTES: Columbus’ five goals in the final 20 minutes matched a franchise record for most in a period. … F Anthony Duclair moved to Foligno’s spot on the second line and Lukas Sedlak was back in the lineup after being scratched the past five games. … Columbus is the only NHL team with four defensemen with at least 13 points. … Werenski has six points in the last five games.
+NOTES: F Anthony Duclair moved to Foligno’s spot on the second line and Lukas Sedlak was back in the lineup after being scratched the past five games. … Columbus is the only NHL team with four defensemen with at least 13 points. ..
+Werenski has six points in the last five games.

 UP NEXT: